ewcloud/ewc-gh-action-test-deploy-ansible-playbook/README.md

 - Support running on user-defined Python and Ansible versions
 - Include OpenStack project name in summary
 - Add proper SSH status polling (with netcat or similar utility)
-- (Optional) Refactor into `composite` action (to benefit from GitHub-provided package version rolling, but giving up the portability currently offered by `docker` action.